magento/merchdocs/src/stores/compliance-ccpa-guide.md

     - Categories of sources from which the personal information is collected
     - Categories of personal information about the customer that you have sold or disclosed for a business purpose
     - Categories of third parties to whom the personal information was sold or disclosed for a business purpose
-    - The reasons why your business collects and/or sells personal information.
+    - The reasons why your business collects and/or sells personal information

 1. Send the content to the team, and if possible, your legal counsel for review.

 1. Determine where the notices will appear, how they will function (each visit, only appear when user is authenticated, or on click-through) and their position and format in relation to other content.

 1. Pass the approved content to your development team.